nixcloud/pankat/README.md

 * scroll up: some articles render it inside the paper, some outside

-* mobile html is the horror; font size bogus, background paper while it would look better fullscreen
+* mobile html is the horror:
+  * font size bogus,
+  * background paper while it would look better fullscreen
+  * < and > for series is not expanding to vertical size
+  * main menu is hard to read
+  * source code boxes are tiny compared to the rest
 * add drafts subpage which lists all articles in draft state

 * ArticlesCache: add error handling